 All potentially significant impacts identified above will be mitigated to the greatest feasible extent by Plan policies and implementation measures.
-As noted, these policies and implementation measures would incorporate best available control measures specified in the Attainment Plan.
-These measures will not result in reduction of air quality effects to a less than significant level.
-However, no further mitigation measures are presently available.
+As noted, these policies and implementation measures would incorporate best

 The proposal is in compliance with the Air Quality Attainment Plan; additionally, no mitigation measures are required for this proposal as it will have a less than significant impact.
 Glenn County has been designated as an attainment area for ozone; additionally, there have been no exceedances of the maximum ozone values for 1- hour or 8-hour standard since 2010.